Square root: Properties and uses

 The square root of a nonnegative number is used in the definition of Euclidean norm (and distance), as well as in generalizations such as Hilbert spaces.
 It defines an important concept of standard deviation used in probability theory and statistics.
-It has a major use in the formula for roots of a quadratic equation; quadratic fields and rings of quadratic integers, which are based on square roots, are important in algebra and have uses in geometry.
+It has a major use in the formula for solutions of a quadratic equation.
+Quadratic fields and rings of quadratic integers, which are based on square roots, are important in algebra and have uses in geometry.
 Square roots frequently appear in mathematical formulas elsewhere, as well as in many physical laws.

 Square roots of positive integers

 A positive number has two square roots, one positive, and one negative, which are opposite to each other.
 When talking of the square root of a positive integer, it is usually the positive square root that is meant.

 The square roots of an integer are algebraic integers—more specifically quadratic integers.